43 Different Types of Hot Peppers to Grow This Season

 10,000-25,000

 The most popular pepper in this category is the serrano pepper.
 These are similar in flavor to a jalapeno but with more heat.
-Peppers in this category are considered to be medium hot to hot.
+Peppers in this category are considered medium hot to hot.
 These peppers can add some heat to soups and stews.

 Serrano